 However, most agreed that equality, work-life balance and recognition of achievement is embedded in the company culture for both men and women.

 “What attracts me to BlueSnap is the fact that I have the ability to significantly contribute to company success while working in a warm, friendly environment,” said Maria.
 “I feel that BlueSnap does not differ between women and men.
 Everyone has equal opportunities based on their professional skills.”

 Shevie voiced the same sentiment, noting instead that “it’s your talent that matters.”
 It seems that, rather than a concentrated effort to advance women in particular, it’s BlueSnap’s de-emphasis on the gender gap that allows women to truly thrive.
 “Each person counts tremendously, and you can always voice your opinion,” said Shevie.
 “I feel useful and appreciated.”

 Likewise, Susan described BlueSnap as “a meritocracy allowing for advancement based on skill and contribution.”
 She said that BlueSnap’s energetic, creative culture is “good for people who want to be able to have an impact and learn.”

 It’s no secret that women tend to be under-represented in the field of technology.
 What effect has diversity (or a lack thereof) had on your experience in the tech industry?

-Historically, tech has been a profoundly male-dominated industry; in the U.S., women hold less than 20 percent of all U.S. tech jobs, even though they represent more than half of the U.S. workforce.
+Historically, tech has been a profoundly male-dominated industry.
+According to the National Center for Women & Information Technology, in the US, women hold only 25 percent of computing roles, even though they represent more than half the workforce.

 Luckily, the women at BlueSnap have avoided much of the discrimination and bias that the industry is infamous for.